 What does do not honor mean?

-“Do not honor” codes fired by card-issuing banks like Chase mean the customer’s bank will not validate the transaction and is refusing to send an authorization token back to your system.
+A do not honor (decline code 05) fired by card-issuing banks like Chase means the customer’s bank will not validate the transaction and is refusing to send an authorization token back to your system.

 Here’s the deal.
 Sometimes when a bank doesn’t have a clear reason why a charge is denied, it will opt for “Do Not Honor” as a sort of catch-all denial.
 This is especially true in older systems that aren’t as up to date as they should be.
-It’s just kind of the default bucket that issuing banks punt to when they can’t be more specific for any number of reasons.
+It’s just kind of the default bucket that issuing banks punt to when they can’t be more specific.

 And just because a card was marked with Do Not Honor does not mean it’s being marked as fraudulent.
 In fact, most declined transactions aren’t related to fraud at all and are more commonly related to a customer error.

 The vast majority of declined transactions have nothing to do with fraud.
 Usually, they have a good risk score, but get turned down because of much more basic checks and balances.
 Visa’s Global Declines Transaction Analysis in 2016 has shown that more than 76% of all global transaction volumes that Visa issuers declined are tagged either as ‘insufficient funds’ or ‘do not honor’.
-In addition, some US$8 billion in card not present declines are due to ‘expired card’ - Via VISA
+In addition, some US$8 billion in card not present declines are due to ‘expired card’.

 And continuing on…